libertyequalitydata/parsers/readme.md

-# Prifina Aggregator
+# Parsers

-The purpose of this project is to automate the process of data aggregation and standardization from various sources.
+The purpose of this repo is to provide parsers and oragnizers to manage data from different sources.
+So far this project covers Google's TakeOut file and Facebooks data dump.

+## Contributions

+Contributions welcome.
+More data sources, better parsers.
+You name it.

 ## Usage